shopKubernetesSpringboot/cart/README.md

 - BeanValidation implementation.
 - Reactive junit tests.
 - Integration test.
-- Basic auth security implementation.
+- Basic auth security implementation & csrf.
 - Sonar gradle plugin
     - you can run Sonarqube gradle task if you have sonar installed on localhost:9000
     - or see the [Sonarcloud.io](https://sonarcloud.io/dashboard?id=com.dgf%3AshopCart) dashboard for this project (through travis-ci integration).